AtharvRaje33/Dynamic_Pricing_Strategy/README.md

 ### Key Features
 - **Dataset**: UCI Online Retail dataset (`OnlineRetail.xlsx`), filtered to focus on the top two products by transaction count (StockCodes: `85123A` and `85099B`).
 - **Environment**: Custom `DynamicPricingEnv` built with Gymnasium, simulating a pricing scenario with normalized prices (0.5–1.5) and demand based on historical data.
-- **RL Algorithms**: Implements DQN and A2C from Stable-Baselines3 to learn optimal pricing strategies.
+- **RL Algorithms**: Implements DQN and PPO from Stable-Baselines3 to learn optimal pricing strategies.
 - **Evaluation**: Metrics include mean reward, final revenue, average purchase rate, and optimal price trends, visualized with plots and summarized in a table.
 - **Visualization**: Generates plots for cumulative revenue, purchase rate, and optimal price over time for each model and product.